5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 Ureteroscopy (URS)

 A thin scope enters through the urethra and bladder to reach stones in the ureter or kidney.
 The urologist uses laser energy to fragment stones or removes them intact with a basket device.
-This approach may be considered for stones resistant to ESWL or located in positions where shock waves may be less effective.
+This approach may be considered for stones that are resistant to ESWL or located in areas where shock waves may be less effective.
 Your urologist will determine the most appropriate option for your specific case.
-Day surgery settings handle most cases, though overnight observation occurs for complex removals.
+Day-surgery settings handle most cases, though overnight observation is required for complex removals.

 Percutaneous Nephrolithotomy (PCNL)

-Large stones exceeding 20mm typically require this surgical approach, though treatment plans are individualized based on multiple factors.
+Large stones exceeding 20mm typically require this surgical approach, though treatment plans are individualised based on multiple factors.
 The surgeon creates a small incision in the back to access the kidney directly.
-Specialized instruments break apart and extract stone fragments.
-This technique reflects the surgical complexity and typical 2-3 day hospital stay.
+Specialised instruments break apart and extract stone fragments.
+This technique reflects the surgical complexity and a typical 2-3-day hospital stay.
 Staghorn calculi—branching stones filling the kidney’s collecting system—may require this technique.

 Stone Characteristics

 Calcium oxalate stones, the most common type, vary in hardness.
-Cystine stones resist fragmentation and often require multiple procedures.
-Stone composition analysis after removal may reveal metabolic conditions requiring ongoing management, adding to long-term costs.
+Cystine stones are resistant to fragmentation and often require multiple procedures.
+Stone composition analysis after removal may reveal metabolic conditions that require ongoing management, increasing long-term costs.

 Anaesthesia Requirements

-General anaesthesia adds costs compared to local or conscious sedation.
+General anaesthesia incurs higher costs than local or conscious sedation.
 Complex cases requiring longer operating times increase anaesthetic expenses proportionally.

 Imaging and Diagnostics